croct-tech/challenges/product-manager/README.md

 >
 > **Designer:** Let's start from the beginning.
 I designed this navigation flow between these [sign-in and sign-up screens](https://user-images.githubusercontent.com/943036/114629591-3f3ab300-9c8f-11eb-9edb-cbe5cd9a4051.png).
 What are your thoughts?
 >
 > **Product Manager:** I just took a look here.
-It looks good, but don't forget that your task comprehends only the sign-in and sign-up screens.
+It seems good, but don't forget that your task comprehends only the sign-in and sign-up screens.
 Don't worry about the other screens for now.
 >
 > **Designer:** Ok!
 Which information does a user need to provide to create an account?
 >